usdoj-crt/crt-portal/docs/maintenance_or_infrequent_tasks.md

 Create an unique username and password in staging so that the script can test internal views.
 Add those values as variables locally that can be accessed as    `LOAD_TESTER` and `LOAD_PASSWORD`.

+If you want to run it locally, and you have set up pipenv you can run it with:

+    pipenv shell
+    locust -f load_testing/locust.py

+Then you can see the locust interface at [http://localhost:8089/](http://localhost:8089/)

 After the test is done, delete the user you made for testing.

+# pipenv

+    pipenv install

+    pipenv shell